phpbb/documentation/development/extensions/new_in_rhea.rst

         return parent::create_insert_array($data, $pre_create_data);
     }

-In phpBB 3.2, the data is now added the the class data property, so it is no longer necessary to use a ``return``, just call the method from the parent class at the end:
+In phpBB 3.2, the data is now added to the the class data property, so it is no longer necessary to use a ``return``.
+Just call the method from the parent class at the end:

 .. code-block:: php